By Blue Planet Network Posted on Thu 31 Mar 2011, over 11 years ago

 How could your past experience help others who are combining technological aspects with low-tech solutions?

-By Green Empowerment Posted on Wed 30 Mar 2011, almost 11 years ago
+By Green Empowerment Posted on Wed 30 Mar 2011, over 11 years ago

 1. What are the main benefits you hope to get from using the Peer Water Exchange?